Axion Mixing in the String Axiverse: Cosmological implications

 \subsection{Dark energy}

 Furthermore, the effect of axion mass mixing also has a potential impact on the composition of dark energy.
 Recently, a case of two-axion mixing was investigated in refs.~\cite{Muursepp:2024mbb, Muursepp:2024kcg}.
-Considering that ALP dominates the cosmological energy density and acts as dark energy, to achieve the observed dark energy amount, the number density of ALP needs to be enhanced through a specific mechanism.
-Assuming the QCD axion comprises the dark matter, a non-adiabatic level crossing between the QCD axion and ALP shortly before the matter-dark energy equality may convert a small fraction of dark matter into dark energy.
+Considering that ALP dominates the cosmological energy density and acts as dark energy, achieving the observed dark energy density requires an enhancement in the ALP number density through a specific mechanism.
+Assuming the QCD axion comprises dark matter, a non-adiabatic level crossing between the QCD axion and an ALP shortly before matter-dark energy equality may convert a small fraction of dark matter into dark energy.
 At the level crossing, in order to reach the matter-dark energy equality at $z_{\rm DE}\sim 5$, the ratio of dark energy density to matter density is required to be approximately \cite{Muursepp:2024mbb}

 where $z$ represents the redshift.
 This process provides a mechanism for boosting the number density of ALP and thus addresses this issue.